zjg540066169/BMIselect/README.md

 ### Example

-An example about how to use this library is included in `bmiselect/`
+Examples about how to use this library are included in `bmiselect/main.py`.

 ## Disclaimer